Colin Mochrie: Personal life

-Mochrie lives with his wife, Canadian actress Debra McGrath, in Toronto.
+Mochrie lives in Toronto with his wife, Canadian actress Debra McGrath.
 The two have been married since January 8, 1989, and together they have a daughter, Kinley Mochrie.
 In 2017, with her permission, Mochrie revealed on Twitter that Kinley is transgender.
-In 2018, after Mochrie posted a picture with his wife and daughter on Facebook wishing her a happy birthday, he received hateful comments from trolls.
+In 2018, after Mochrie posted a picture with his wife and daughter on Facebook wishing her a happy birthday, he received comments from trolls.
 He responded by saying in a post the following day, "Thanks to the fans of this page for being supportive and human.
-To the trolls, my thoughts and prayers to your body for losing it's [sic] mind and soul so tragically."
+To the trolls, my thoughts and prayers to your body for losing its mind and soul so tragically."
 When Mochrie competed on LOL: Last One Laughing Canada in 2022, he played for Rainbow Camp, an affirming summer camp program for LGBTQ youth in Thessalon.

-Mochrie and his wife McGrath are both related to Canadian actor Munro Chambers.
+Mochrie is related to Canadian actor Munro Chambers by marriage.
 In a 2010 interview, Chambers stated:

 "I could say many things... my uncle, for one thing, is Colin Mochrie.
 He's been my inspiration getting into the industry.
 He's my uncle-in-law; his wife is my dad's cousin.
 My dad and his cousin, they were kind of like brother and sister growing up, so he's my uncle by law.
 We have a good relationship."